-- 14. Which set of guidelines is intended to assess nutrient adequacy or planning intakes of population groups, not individuals? - a.
-Old recommended dietary allowances (RDA) - b.
+- 14. Which set of guidelines is intended to assess population groups, not individuals? - a.
+Old recommended dietary allowances (RDAs) - b.
 Estimated average requirement (EAR) - c.
-New recommended dietary allowances (RDA) - d.
+New recommended dietary allowances (RDAs) - d.
 Tolerable upper intake level (UL)

 The estimated average requirement (EAR) is the amount of a nutrient that is estimated to meet the needs of half of the healthy individuals in a specific age and gender group.
 This set of values is useful in assessing nutrient adequacy or planning intakes of population groups, not individuals.